• Activist Group Anonymous Leaks The Names Of All Ku Klux Klan Members

 It looks like the United States might be giving North Korea a taste of their own medicine.
 The country's state-run internet began experiencing connectivity issues over the weekend and now according to various news outlets it has been completely down for about three hours now.
 This development comes on the heels of the FBI confirming that North Korea is responsible for the hacking of Sony that has lead to a business crisis of epic proportions for the company.

-• Due to Pressure, Sony Will Eventually Release 'The Interview'
+• Due to Mounting Pressure, Sony Will Likely Release 'The Interview' Eventually

 • North Korea Speaks of 'Merciless Punishment' in New Threats Targeting the U.S.